welpo/tabi/README.md

 ## Features

 - [X] Dark and light modes.
-Default theme is dark with a switcher in the navbar.
+Default theme is light with a switcher in the navbar.
 - [X] Projects page.
 - [X] Archive page.
 - [x] Social Links.